 3.1 Personal Life

 Arthur Miller was born in 1915 in New York to Jewish Polish immigrants.
 They came to America to seek ‘The American Dream’ – economic and religious freedom in a First World nation.
-Due to the Wall Street of the 1920’s, Miller was no stranger to the fallacies that came with the American Dream, particularly as the country saw itself slump into the depths of economic despair.
+Due to the Wall Street Crash of the 1920’s, Miller was no stranger to the fallacies that came with the American Dream, particularly as the country saw itself slump into the depths of economic despair.
 This was particularly relevant for Arthur Miller, who saw his father’s tailoring business – once a lucrative means of sustenance for the Miller family – fail helplessly.
-In this context, Miller was surrounding by those who were thought to be communist sympathisers, particularly in the Hollywood entertainment industry where Miller had began to establish his success as a playwright.
+In this context, Miller was surrounded by those who were thought to be communist sympathisers, particularly in the Hollywood entertainment industry where Miller had began to establish his success as a playwright.

 3.2 The Red Scare

 The late 1940s and 1950s saw a surge in America’s consciousness surrounding global affairs, particularly with the advent of widespread and improved telecommunications spreading throughout the nation.
-The advent of heightened media awareness came with it a newly introduced fear for Americans, ‘the red scare’.
+The advent of heightened media awareness came with a newly introduced fear for Americans, ‘the red scare’.
 The red scare pertains to increasing anti-communist sentiment amongst Americans, particularly in response to the recent downturn of the American economy.
 The government, in response, organised an investigation to weed out communists and drive them out of political or social influence.
 This phenomenon has oft been dubbed as the ‘communist witch hunt’.
 Many Hollywood stars and their respective entourages were subsequently brought before the ‘House Committee on Un-American Activities’.

-The Red Scare in 1950’s America saw itself boil to full fruition when infamously notorious Senator Joseph McCarthy used the fear of communism to bolster the instalment of the ‘House Committee on Un-American Activities’.
+The Red Scare in 1950’s America saw itself boil to full fruition when infamously notorious Senator Joseph McCarthy used the fear of communism to bolster the installment of the ‘House Committee on Un-American Activities’.
 McCarthy has historically been criticised for propelling the Red Scare to solidify his presence in American politics, and strengthen his image as a ‘saviour’ of America.
 McCarthy’s line of questioning in the House Committee on Un-American Activities saw itself evolve into catch 22 type interrogation.
 In essence, a communist claiming not to be a communist would be an archetypal response of a secret communist, and a communist who claims to be a communist would of course face immediate consequences.
 Hence, the term ‘McCarthyism’ has come to stand for circular-questioning, in which there is no way-out.

 3.4 Relevance to The Crucible

-When one of Miller’s own friends were brought before the house committee, tensions began to arise between state power and personal autonomy.
+When one of Miller’s own friends was brought before the house committee, tensions began to arise between state power and personal autonomy.
 Eventually, Miller would find himself before the committee in 1956.
 Hence, these concerns would see themselves eventuate into the staple thematic notions of his next play.
-The Crucible hence portrays the ‘witch hunt’ of Salem as a decontextualisation of 1950’s McCarthyism.
+The Crucible portrays the ‘witch hunt’ of Salem as a decontextualisation of 1950’s McCarthyism.
 The fear of communism boiled over into the Crucible as a fear of the unknown, of the foreign and alien.
-Ungrounded fear, accusation without proof, jealousy and revenge, and power acquisition by fear mongering would see themselves become dominant thematic concerns in The Crucible.
+Ungrounded fear, accusation without proof, jealousy and revenge, and power acquisition by fear mongering would become dominant thematic concerns in The Crucible.